-From September 2018 you will be able to access the wealth of curriculum advice, free resources and information that is currently available from the Global Learning Programme (GLP)* via this website.
+You can still access the wealth of curriculum advice, free resources and information that were available from the Global Learning Programme (GLP)* via this website.

 Please bookmark this page now so that you will have an easy way to continue accessing these materials.
 You can also search for GLP-approved resources via the Global Dimension Resources for Teachers area.

-The materials that will be available via this page include:
+The materials that are available via this page include:

 - information about global learning and development